prasannaram19591/IBM_V7000_Health_check/README.md

 2. Create an environment file and input a common user name and password which is created for all the storage.
 3. Create a file and input all the ips of the storage that you want to perform HC.
 4. Creata a file and input all the HC commands that you want to have a daily look.
-5. Run the file daily to get the output of all device commands at one go to your mail.
+5. Run the file ("python ibm_health_check.py") daily to get the output of all device commands at one go to your mail.

 Pre-requisites: